Permission for pets and service animals

 The welfare of pets is hugely important to us, but as a bpha resident the welfare of your pet is your responsibility. bpha cannot take responsibility for a pet’s welfare while in a bpha property, or after it’s been removed from a property.

-If we receive concerns about an pets’s welfare, we will refer the matter to the relevant organisation, such as the RSPCA.
+If we receive concerns about any pets’ welfare, we will refer the matter to the relevant organisation, such as the RSPCA.

 As a responsible pet owner residing in a bpha property, you must ensure: